Robust Knowledge Adaptation for Dynamic Graph Neural Networks

 We use three real-world datasets in our experiments: UCI \cite{kunegis2013konect}, Wikipedia \cite{kumar2019predicting} and Reddit \cite{kumar2019predicting}.
 The statistics of these three datasets are shown in Table \ref{Statistics}.

-{ \textbf{UCI datastet.} UCI is a directed graph dataset that describes the online message communications between the student users from an online platform in the University of California, Irvine.
-In the UCI dataset, the nodes represent the users and the edges stand for message communications between users in the online platform. }
+{ \textbf{UCI datastet.} UCI is a directed graph dataset that describes the online message communications among student users on an online platform at the University of California, Irvine.
+In the UCI dataset, the nodes represent users, and the edges signify message communications between users on the online platform. }

-{ \textbf{Wikipedia dataset.} The Wikipedia dataset is a bipartite graph which describes the editing interactions between users and web pages in a free online encyclopedia Wikipedia.
-The nodes represent the users and the web pages in Wikipedia.
-An interaction in this dataset means that a user edits a Wikipedia web page. }
+{ \textbf{Wikipedia dataset.} The Wikipedia dataset is a bipartite graph that illustrates editing interactions between users and web pages in a free online encyclopedia Wikipedia.
+The nodes represent both users and web pages in Wikipedia.
+An interaction in this dataset denotes a user editing a Wikipedia web page. }

-{ \textbf{Reddit dataset.} The Reddit dataset is also a bipartite graph recording the posting interactions in a large online platform of topic communities Reddit.
-The nodes stand for the Reddit users and the sub-reddits.
-When a user posts a passage to the sub-reddit, a new edge will be built between the user and the sub-reddit. }
+{ \textbf{Reddit dataset.} The Reddit dataset is also a bipartite graph that records posting interactions in a large online platform of topic communities, Reddit.
+The nodes represent Reddit users and sub-reddits.
+When a user posts a passage to a sub-reddit, a new edge is created between the user and the sub-reddit. }